Sznapsollo/AKImageBrowser/README.md

 ## Usage

 The idea is to copy contents of AKImageBrowser to some webserver folder that contains images.
-Then open this folder address in webbrowser which will allow to browse these images in a bit more friendly matter.
+Then open this folder address in webbrowser which will allow to browse these images in a bit more friendly manner.

 AKImageBrowser has some features that make image browsing a bit more pleasant:
 - paging with options to choose how many images per page should be displayed